karlseguin/http.zig/readme.md

 ```

 ### Form Data
-The body of the request, if any, can be parsed as a x-www-form-urlencoded value  using `req.formData()`.
+The body of the request, if any, can be parsed as a "x-www-form-urlencoded "value  using `req.formData()`.
+The `request.max_form_count` configuration value must be set to the maximum number of form fields to support.
+This defaults to 0.

 This behaves similarly to `query()`.